eikehmueller/ma32070/lectures/Exercises.md

 * Incomplete Cholesky factorisation (ICC): `-ksp_type icc`
 * Algebraic multigrid ([GAMG](https://petsc.org/release/manualpages/PC/PCGAMG/)): `-ksp_type gamg`

-There should $3\times 6$ solver/preconditioner combinations in total, do all of these work as expected?
+There should $3\times 5=15$ different solver/preconditioner combinations in total, do all of these work as expected?

 In addition to the number of iterations, also measure the time spent in the solve step by using the `meausure_time` decorator from `fem.utilities`:
 ```Python